oVirt/ovirt-site/source/sla/quota.html.md

 Use cases :

-1.  unlimited quota - true value in the quota table for unlimited fields.
+1.  unlimited quota - Quota table will be initialized with -1 for vcpu, vram and storage.
-2.  general limited quota - null values for cluster_id / storage_id in cluster_quota and storage_quota tables, and the limit of resources there
+2.  general limited quota - Quota table will be initialized with specific number for vcpu, vram and storage.
-3.  specific limited quota - all tables initialized
+3.  specific limited quota - quota_storage and quota_cluster will be initialized with specific values, quota fields (vcpu, vram and storage) will be null.
-4.  quota without any resources - a row in quota table, and no rows for storage_quota and cluster_quota.
+4.  quota without any resources - a row in quota table (vcpu, vram and storage) will be null, and no rows for storage_quota and cluster_quota.

 ***vm_dynamic*** - Add column *quota_id*, which indicates the Quota the VM should be depended on its resources.
  ***image*** - Add column *quota_id*, which indicates the Quota the image should be depended on its storage resources.